LibVNC/libvncserver/README.md

 ### Tackling High Latency

-On a high-latency link, try asking for framebuffer updates continously, as RFB is server-push per default, not client-pull.
+On a high-latency link, try asking for framebuffer updates continously, as RFB is client-pull per default, not server-push.
 One example implementation can be found [here](https://github.com/bk138/multivnc/blob/master/src/VNCConn.cpp#L1112) and it definitely improves responsiveness.